SibylLab/Program-Wars/src/markdown/howToPlay.md

 2. Opponent player can recover their scores by playing Scan or Antivirus card.

 **Relation to cyberattack:** Ransomware is a malware which threatens to publish the affected individual data unless a specific payment or penalty is paid.
 It also involves the user’s files being encrypted and a key only provided when the “ransom” is paid.
-To find out more about Ransomware you can go to: here.
+To find out more about Ransomware you can go to <a href="https://spinbackup.com/blog/10-ransomware-examples-to-stay-away-from/" target="_blank">here</a>.
 <br>

 - Spyware: